You may want to bookmark this page for future interviews.

 Not digging in can lead to a series of terrible hires.

-You can’t fake your way through this question.
+You can’t fake your way through this question, and an ideal candidate won’t have to.

 If your candidate doesn’t know what makes them successful, it will become obvious.